 Include repeated standards as you teach them.

-For example: Let’s say you teach CCSS L.5.2.B: Use a comma to separate an introductory element from the rest of the sentence in the third quarter.
+For example: Let’s say you teach this standard L.5.2.B: Use a comma to separate an introductory element from the rest of the sentence in the third quarter.
 You’ll probably want to review it in the fourth quarter.

 Additionally, you’ll want to note W.5.10 in each quarter since students will be “writing routinely” throughout each quarter (right??!).